LEANNA MAE .ORG

 • If you financially need your doula business alone to provide a full time income with steady pay that you can support a family on, this may not be doable.
 There are certainly people that do it, but it takes time to build your business to that point.
 If you need a full time income from doula work alone within a few weeks of launching your business, the odds are not in your favor.
 Unrealistic financial goals from doula work are a big cause of business failure.
 Many doulas work part time.
 Quite a few – if not the majority – of doulas are married or in a relationship where their partner is the breadwinner.
 If you do happen to be in a household with more income than just your doula business, you’ll have a much better chance at sustaining your company.

-• If you are single, this doula life will be harder to swing financially.
-You’ll probably have to work another job to make ends meet.
+• Have other sources of income that allow a flexible schedule.
 Brainstorm what you can do that will still allow you to be on call for births.
 Multiple sources of income are a must if your income needs to support a household.

 • Child care is a serious issue for many doulas that are moms.
 You have to have last minute child care available at any hour when a client calls you to come provide labor support.
 This includes midnights, weekends, holidays, bad weather, sick kids, etc…